Generative Adaptation of Dynamics to Environmental Shifts via Weight-space Diffusion: Experiment

 \subsection{Computational Cost}

-\paragraph{Time cost} We compare the time overhead of \texttt{EnvAd-Diff} and One-per-Env when adapting to new environments, as shown in Figure~\ref{fig:vis_cost}a.
-One-per-Env requires training weights for each new environment using observational data. \texttt{EnvAd-Diff}'s overhead includes building the model zoo (accelerated by domain initialization) and generating weights for new environments.
-Though the upfront time cost of preparing the model zoo, \texttt{EnvAd-Diff} generates weights significantly faster than training a new prediction model and requires no data.
+\paragraph{Time cost} We compare the time overhead of DynaDiff and One-per-Env when adapting to new environments, as shown in Figure~\ref{fig:vis_cost}a.
+One-per-Env requires training weights for each new environment using observational data.
+DynaDiff's overhead includes building the model zoo (accelerated by domain initialization) and generating weights for new environments.
+Though the upfront time cost of preparing the model zoo, DynaDiff generates weights significantly faster than training a new predictor.
+A detailed end-to-end cost breakdown, including comparisons with test-time fine-tuning overhead, is provided in Appendix~\ref{app:cost_analysis}.
+Notably, DynaDiff's model zoo construction time is comparable to training standard foundation models, while its test-time adaptation is approximately 3$\times$ faster than meta-learning baselines that require fine-tuning to achieve comparable accuracy.
+This highlights the trade-off of our generative meta-learning paradigm: exchanging a moderate offline cost for significant test-time efficiency.

+\paragraph{Parameter scale} A key concern for weight-space generation is how the generator's parameter count scales with the target model.
+Taking an MLP module as an example (with $L$ layers and width $d$), the total parameters are $O(Ld^2)$.
+Our weight graph design ensures the number of nodes and feature dimensions are $O(Ld)$ and $O(d)$, respectively.
+Since the attention mechanism is independent of node count, the generator's parameter count (primarily projection layers) only changes linearly with $L$ and $d$, rather than exponentially with the predictor's parameter count.
+Figure~\ref{fig:params_scale} empirically confirms this linear scaling relationship.

-\paragraph{GPU memory} We compare the GPU memory usage of \texttt{EnvAd-Diff} and other baselines during inference (Figure~\ref{fig:vis_cost}b).
-Thanks to the proposed weight graph structure, \texttt{EnvAd-Diff}'s attention computation unfolds along the node dimension, significantly reducing computational overhead and memory.
-In addition, we detail the storage overhead of the model zoo in Appendix~\ref{app:model_zoo}.
+\paragraph{GPU memory} We compare the GPU memory usage of DynaDiff and other baselines during inference (Figure~\ref{fig:vis_cost}b).
+Thanks to the proposed weight graph structure, DynaDiff's attention computation unfolds along the node dimension, significantly reducing computational overhead.
+Additional, we detail the cost of the model zoo in Appendix~\ref{app:model_zoo}.